gpustack/gguf-packer-go/README.md

 ### Estimate Model Memory Usage

-After the build is completed, we can use `gguf-packer` to estimate the model.
+Once the building process is complete, we can utilize `gguf-packer` to estimate the model:

 ```shell
 $ gguf-packer estimate ${REPO}/qwen2:0.5b-instruct-q5-k-m-demo